Equivalence of eval-readback and eval-apply big-step evaluators by structuring the lambda-calculus's strategy space: A survey of the pure lambda calculus's strategy space

 \subsection{Hybrid normal order \texorpdfstring{$(\hn)$}{(hn)}}

 Hereafter we discuss the evaluators in Figure \ref{fig:strategies2} (page~\pageref{fig:strategies2}).
 Hybrid normal order is non-weak, non-strict, non-head, full-reducing, and delivers (and is complete for) normal forms ($\NF$).
 This strategy is presented in \cite[p.\,429]{Ses02} and given its name because it `is a hybrid of head spine reduction and normal order reduction'.
-The word `hybrid' is used here informally but closely to the concept of dependence on a subsidiary evaluator, what we call hybrid \emph{style} (Section~\ref{sec:contribs}.C4).
-The idea is that hybrid normal order ($\hn$) is obtained from normal order ($\no$) by replacing from the latter the subsidiary call-by-name ($\bn$) by head spine ($\he$).
-More precisely, hybrid normal order is the spine counterpart of leftmost normal order because it relies on a spine subsidiary to evaluate operators up to $\HNF$, whereas normal order relies on a leftmost subsidiary to evaluate operators to $\WHNF$ (Section~\ref{sec:head-spine}).
-Normal order is itself hybrid, so `hybrid normal order' can be confusing, but it is the original name given in \cite[p.\,429]{Ses02} where `hybrid' is part of the name, not an adjective.
+Normal order is itself hybrid, so `hybrid normal order' can be confusing, but it is the original name given in \cite[p.\,429]{Ses02}.
+Here `hybrid' is used informally but closely to the concept of dependence on a subsidiary evaluator, what we call hybrid \emph{style} (recall contribution \ref{C:hybrid}).
+What the phrase means is that hybrid normal order ($\hn$) is obtained from normal order ($\no$) by replacing from the latter the subsidiary call-by-name ($\bn$) by head spine ($\he$).
+A more precise description is that hybrid normal order is the spine counterpart of leftmost normal order because it relies on a spine subsidiary to evaluate operators up to $\HNF$, whereas normal order relies on a leftmost subsidiary to evaluate operators to $\WHNF$ (Section~\ref{sec:head-spine}).
 Hybrid normal order ($\hn$) is a balanced hybrid evaluator and strategy.